captaindika/travelkuyClient/README.md

 [![React Native](https://img.shields.io/badge/react%20native-v0.60.5-blue)](https://facebook.github.io/react-native/)

-<p align='justify'>Iog Travel is a Bus Ticket Reservations platform.
+<p align='justify'>Travelkuy Native is a Bus Ticket Reservations platform.
 The reservation transactions are mainly designed in the mobile version while the reservation and others data management runs in web platform.
 This app was build with React native and React js

 </p>